top of page

 An Introduction to the Presidential Cabinet: Part 2

-An Introduction to the Presidential Cabinet
+An Introduction to the Presidential Cabinet: Part 1

 The presidential Cabinet consists of the vice president and the heads of 15 executive departments.
 It functions as an advisory body to the president of the United States.